damien-carcel/user-bundle-dev/src/UserBundle/README.md

 ## Contributing

-Please note this is a read-only repository.
-If you want to make a contribution (enhancement, bug-fix) or open an issue, please do so in the [development repository](https://github.com/damien-carcel/user-bundle-dev).
+There is still much to do for this bundle.
+Please have a look at the [list of issues](https://github.com/damien-carcel/UserBundle/issues).
+If you are interested by an issue, don't hesitate to leave a comment to take contact.

+If you encountered a bug or miss a functionality, don't hesitate to raise an issue, but please make sure there is not already a similar one.

 ## Requirements

-- PHP 5.6+
+- PHP >= 7.0
 - PHP Modules:
     - apcu
     - curl